valerieding/Happiness-Map-App/README.md

 Message Board:
+You cannot post if you did not already vote.
+Does not accept empty messages
+You cannot double upvote/downvote
+Switching vote subtracts from current and adds to new vote so not double counted When switching sort, that is visible to user.

 Voting:
 	Valid requests - should see updates to campus happiness average and the selected building happiness average, viewable from Campus Map.
 Should also see latest happiness level and selected building when posting to Message Board.
 Off-campus votes affect campus average, but do not have a building associated with them.
 Off-campus users cannot post to the Message Board.